 Industrial fermentation requires various disciplines: microbiology, genetics, biochemistry, chemical engineering, synthetic biology among others.
 So, companies need to access an appropriate range of skills and techniques to be successful in developing products through fermentation.

 As mentioned earlier, the range of applications is almost infinite.
 Many industries develop their products using fermentation technology.
 Here are a few examples of products on the market using industrial fermentation:

-- Food: Quorn Foods and 3F Bio produces mycoproteins, a variety of protein obtained by fungal fermentation and used in meat-free products
+- Food: Quorn Foods and Enough (3F Bio) produces mycoproteins, a variety of protein obtained by fungal fermentation and used in meat-free products

 - Animal Feed: Veramaris, a joint venture between DSM and Evonik, uses marine microalgae to ferment omega-3 fatty acids (EPA and DHA) for animal nutrition, especially aquaculture